RobRich999/Chromium_Clang/README.md

 Builds marked with the "+pgo" tag utilize profile-guided optimization.

 Builds marked with the "+polly" tag utilize the Polly "high-level loop and data-locality optimizer and optimization infrastructure for LLVM."

+Builds marked with the "+fast-math" tag utilize aggressive floating-point optimizations for select hot code paths.

 Builds marked with the "+avx" tag require processors with AVX instruction set support.